ibrahima/cse30/disc1/disc1.md

 ## Direct ethernet connection

 - Plug an ethernet cable between your Raspberry Pi and your computer
-- Set a static IP address on your computer on the 192.168.2.x *subnet*
+- Set a static IP address on your computer on the 192.168.2.x *subnet* (eg. 192.168.2.12)
+- If you don't do this, you will get network errors
+- Get a USB-ethernet adapter if you don't have an ethernet port

 ## SSH
 - Secure SHell: A command and protocol for secure remote login
-- Generally, use a command of the form `ssh username@server`
+- Generally, use a command of the form `ssh username@@server`
-- `ssh pi@rpi.local` or `ssh pi@192.168.2.2`
+- `ssh pi@@rpi.local` or `ssh pi@@192.168.2.2`
 - To avoid having to type a password, look into ssh key generation
 - Use `ssh-copy-id` or copy your *public* key to `~/.ssh/authorized_keys`
 - Store frequently used host configurations in `~/.ssh/config`

 ## Connecting to Wifi
-- Easier if you have a monitor connected via HDMI
+- Easier if you have a GUI on monitor or Remote Desktop
 - Run the command `wpa_gui` to select a network and authenticate
-- Might be able to run this over SSH if you enable X forwarding (`ssh -X` or `ssh -Y`)and have an X server installed (see Xming on Windows)
+- You can run this over SSH if you enable X forwarding (`ssh -X` or `ssh -Y`)and have an X server installed (see Xming on Windows)

 ## Basic Unix commands